leonardus/OpenSimNet-doc/README.md

 * `message` [string]: The message to be broadcast on the frequency

 The server may respond with a `MSG_TOO_LONG` error.
-The contents of the BROADCAST message is relayed to all other clients on the same frequency.
+The contents of the BROADCAST message is relayed to all other clients with a radio tuned to a frequency matching the `frequency` argument.

 ### PRIVMSG message